• Skip to primary navigation

 Instructions

-• Boil as long as noodle instructions suggest about 10 minutes
+• Once boiling add in noodles and boil as long as noodle instructions suggest about 10 minutes.

 • Salt and pepper as needed.